-You can customize the look and behavior of your timelines in various ways, primarily through the settings window which you can find by clicking on the Settings link above your timeline.
+You can customize the look and behavior of your timelines in a variety of ways using the Appearance link above your timeline.

-Here's an overview of each of the settings and their impact on your timeline:
+Here's an overview of each setting and its impact on your timeline:

 Being able to display the scale at the top of each layer and at the bottom of the timeline comes in handy with timelines that contain a lot of events by providing a quick reference without forcing you to scroll back to the top of the timeline.